oracle/python-oracledb/doc/src/user_guide/appendix_a.rst

       - Yes
       - No
       - No
-    * - Oracle Database 23ai JSON-Relational Duality Views (see :ref:`jsondualityviews`)
+    * - Oracle Database version 23 JSON-Relational Duality Views (see :ref:`jsondualityviews`)
       - Yes
       - Yes
       - No